-These wells are very simple a whole is dug and this will collect groundwater.
+These wells are very simple as a hole is dug and this will collect groundwater.
 This water is then pumped into the home.
 These wells can fluctuate with the amount of water easier than an artesian well.

-These wells are drilled into the ground first they have casing an metal pipe and then when the rock is hit the ledge is the casing for the water.
+These wells are drilled into the ground first they have a casing and a metal pipe and then when the rock is hit the ledge is the casing for the water.
 Aquifer water fills this void and fills it with water.

 We offer different levels of testing for water…